Letting negativity rule

 You fail to ask why

 Syda Productions/ShutterstockBefore you put that cookie in your mouth, McMordie suggests asking why.
 Is it food that you're desiring—or something else?
 "Ask yourself if food is even what you need.
 Often, people are craving emotional comfort when they eat without physical hunger.
 It is okay to eat for emotional reasons, such as cake at a birthday party, but you need to be able to recognize those cues and decide for yourself if food is what you want or need, or if something else will serve you better," she says.
+These are the 7 things mindful eaters do at every meal.

 Content continues below ad